SMART-Lab-NYU/EarlyDetection_PharmaceuticalScandals/README.md

-# Project Title

-A Holistic AI-based Approach for Pharmacovigilance Optimization from Patients Behavior Social Media.
+# A Holistic AI-based Approach for Pharmacovigilance Optimization from Patients Behavior Social Media

 ## Description

 This repository contains the code corresponding to the paper ``**A Holistic AI-based Approach for Pharmacovigilance Optimization from Patients Behavior Social Media**''.

 ## Table of Contents